legumeinfo/pandagma/README.md

        nohup ./pandagma-pan.sh -c CONFIG_FILE [options] &
    or
        nohup ./pandagma-pan.sh -c CONFIG_FILE -s SUBCOMMAND [options] &

+   ... or using a suitable job submission script if using a workload manager such as slurm.

   Required:
            -c (path to the config file)